 WAN optimization

-Resilio Connect comes with built-in WAN optimization/acceleration features based on its UDP-based transport protocol, Zero Gravity Transport (ZGT).
+Resilio Platform comes with built-in WAN optimization/acceleration features based on its UDP-based transport protocol, Zero Gravity Transport (ZGT).
 This allows you to overcome latency and packet loss usually observed on WAN links (especially satellite and radio-based links).
 The solution is built in and does not require any dedicated software and/or hardware.
 ZGT speeds up sync across WAN by up to 100x over conventional file replication tools.
 MS Web Deploy doesn’t offer any such capabilities.

 Centralized management